Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

-Blue-sky Logger cloud binary execution file Ver1.0
+Blue-sky Logger cloud executable files Ver1.0
 ===================================================
-This is [Blue-sky](http://www.bluesky-cps.org) server binary files repository.
-Here is non-profit repository for education purpose.
-Of cause, you can try to use the software as the general-purpose everytime that we do not suggest now.
+This is the repository of [Blue-sky](http://www.bluesky-cps.org) server executable bytes code files that contribute as a free software and educational colleages purpose with non-profit anyways.
+Of cause, you can try to use or test the software as the other general-purposes everytime in which we are developing as a demo version and you can redistribute it when we have released the full version.

-Cautions: We will not have a responsibility anything in the case of software injury because this is not completed version.
-We will release the completed version in the next time.
-The source code will be provided anytime if you have a request.
+Cautions: We do not suggest you use the demo version to redistribute the software.
+We do not have a responsibility in the case of demo software injury.
+We will release the full version in the next time.
+If you ask about the source code of the demo version, you can request it to me anytime do you want.

 Getting Started
 ---------------